Mistborn94/renette.dev/_posts/2024-12-05-spring-boot-cds.md

 **Fix**: I removed the `spring-cloud-starter-bootstrap` dependency and replaced the bootstrap config with the modern `config:import` style.

-This change yielded some results — 72% of the classes are now loaded from the shared archive.
+This change yielded some results — 72% of the classes were now loaded from the shared archive.

 ### Spring Cloud openfeign

 The second culprit identified was `spring-cloud-openfeign`.
 It creates a new named application context for every Feign client.
 These separate application contexts triggered the early application exit.

-Fix: Replaced Feign clients
-with [Spring Interface Clients](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface).
+**Fix**: Replaced Feign clients with [Spring Interface Clients](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface).

-After removing Spring Cloud Openfeign, 87% of classes were loaded from the shared archive and tne startup time was 24–28&nbsp;s
+After removing Spring Cloud Openfeign, 87% of classes were loaded from the shared archive and the startup time was 24–28&nbsp;s

 # Summary & Conclusion